OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/README.md

  * (R) ~~Better and shoter Setting Up~~
  * (F+R) ~~Need to add the skybox code in the workshop (in the first log).~~
  * (F+R) Check if necessary to put the resize code.
- * (R) Check for a better interaction for the "interact with object by distance"
+ * (R) Check for a better interaction for the "interact with object by distance" (et just revoir la cohérence en code et l'interet des interactions).
+Genre proposer un truc cool et utile.

 LEGACY CODE
  * (R) ~~Legacy code: why starting with a Square renderer when after you're full screen?~~